1. Computer Starts Up – can log into Windows, all is working ok.

 How To Backup

-- For this reason we suggest backing up manually – select files to be backed up (e.g. all of Pictures folder), right click and choose ‘Copy’ then open (My) Computer, go into the external drive, create a new Backup folder in it if required and go into it then right click and choose ‘Paste’ to copy all the pictures across.
-Repeat for the other folders containing files you want to backup.
+- For this reason we suggest backing up manually – select what is to be backed up (e.g. all of Pictures folder), right click and choose ‘Copy’ then open (My) Computer, go into the external drive, create a new Backup folder in it if required and go into it then right click and choose ‘Paste’ to copy all the pictures across.
+Repeat for the other folders containing things you want to store.

 - Finally, in case of hard drive/computer failure, consider creating a backup image of your main Windows partition (usually the C Drive) to give you the ability to restore the whole of the Windows partition to exactly as it was at the time you created the image.